 Is there computer or Internet access for staff?

 Yes.
 In our program office we have a computer and access to the internet available.
 This computer is used for camp related work during the day, and is available for staff to use in the evenings after campers are in bed.
 The internet connection is not always reliable and is often very slow.

 I've looked through the Summer Hiring Guide and realized that I cannot commit to the entire summer but I REALLY want to work at camp, what should I do?

 Contact us!
 We have a much longer summer than most summer camps and it is often the case that applicants are not available for the full summer.
-Although it is not an option to start the summer late (May and June are our busiest months- we have 2 weeks of training that, for the safety of our campers and staff, cannot be missed or made up at another time and then 3 weeks of adult campers, which are our busiest of the summer), we are flexible about staff finishing up early at camp.
+Although it is not an option to start the summer late (June and July are our busiest months), but we are flexible about staff finishing up early at camp.
 Another option would be to volunteer with us for a week or two that would better with your schedule.